 Identifier: MSS 166

-Overview Harry S. B. Johnson served as a professor and, later, Dean of Men at Augustana College from 1940 to 1976.
+Abstract Harry S. B. Johnson served as a professor and, later, Dean of Men at Augustana College from 1940 to 1976.
 The Harry S. B. Johnson papers, 1948-1975 and undated, contains professional correspondence and other documents recording Johnson's activities as the Dean of Men at Augustana College in the 1950s.
 Topics include students’ academic standing, campus housing accommodations, and disciplinary actions.
-Included is a folder of material related to a Nigerian student named Mashood Olabisi Ajala, who...
+Included is a folder of material related to a Nigerian student named Mashood Olabisi Ajala,...